Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 We find that the slowdown of the defect recombination dynamics persists even when myofibroblasts constitute the majority of the sample ($\Phi_\mathrm{MF}>$ 50\%).
-Although isolated myofibroblasts typically exhibit a more rounded morphology (Fig. S2), and active nematic behavior in myofibroblasts has not previously been reported, in this system, they become polarized in the presence of fibroblasts.
+Although isolated myofibroblasts typically exhibit a more rounded morphology (Fig. S2), they become polarized in the presence of fibroblasts.
 Under these conditions, the two phenotypes co-migrate, collectively exhibiting local alignment and robust nematic order.
 Myofibroblasts contribute to the overall dynamics not only as potential sources of disorder but also as active constituents that shape the collective motion.
 Consequently, the monolayer should be analyzed as an integrated system, rather than as two distinct subpopulations, to fully capture the continuous steric and mechanical interactions between the two phenotypes.

-One useful framework to interpret these findings is active nematics with quenched disorder \cite{kumar2020active,kumar2022active}.
+Owing to myofibroblasts' slower dynamics, they behave as quasi-quenched heterogeneities at short timescales, hindering defect motion and recombination.
+This system recapitulates some features of quenched nematics \cite{kumar2020active,kumar2022active}.
 In such systems, random field disorder partitions the material into uncorrelated domains and hinders the kinetics of structural reorganization \cite{kumar2020active}.
-Unlike boundary-induced cues, these perturbations are intrinsic and mobile within the system.
 As the disorder strength increases, both defect recombination dynamics and long-range order are suppressed.
-In this system, myofibroblasts act as the source of disorder, and increasing myofibroblast concentration increases the disorder strength.
+In our system, myofibroblasts act as the source of disorder, and increasing myofibroblast concentration increases the disorder strength.